St. Louis River Quest

 Each May, boatloads of Duluth-Superior area sixth-graders travel through educational stations aboard the Vista Star and in South Pioneer Hall at the DECC.
 Carrying "passports" to document their adventures, they learn about the St. Louis River ecosystem and related commercial, industrial and recreational activities.
 During the 2.5-hour "excursions," students are introduced to topics ranging from pollution prevention and stopping aquatic invaders, to boating safety and commercial shipping.

-This year, the St. Louis River Quest will draw over 1,400 pre-teens from 12 area schools and additional homeschoolers.
-Since its inception in 1993, River Quest has provided hands-on learning to over 18,500 students.
+This year, the St. Louis River Quest will draw 1,500 pre-teens from 14 area schools.
+Since its inception in 1993, River Quest has provided hands-on learning to over 19,900 students.

 After the event, the sixth-graders are encouraged to write about their experiences in an essay or a poem and enter their work in a writing contest.
 The Capt.
 Ray Skelton Awards, named after one of the founders of River Quest, are presented to the winners for the essay and poetry entries.